ms/buildtogether.tech/process/index.md

 Since your project has to fit in one or two terms, you'll probably be asked to go around the loop once or twice, which in turn determines how much you'll be expected to deliver in each iteration.
-This is called <span i="time boxing" g="time_boxing">time boxing</span>: you specify how long a cycle will last, then see how much work you can fit into that interval.
-The alternative is <span i="feature boxing" g="feature_boxing">feature boxing</span>: you decide what you want to do and then build a schedule that gives you enough time to do it.
+This is called <span g="time_boxing" i="time boxing">time boxing</span>: you specify how long a cycle will last, then see how much work you can fit into that interval.
+The alternative is
+<span g="feature_boxing" i="feature boxing">feature boxing</span>: you decide what you
+want to do and then build a schedule that gives you enough time to do it.
 Most people believe that time boxing works better, since it encourages developers to take smaller steps and allows them to give customers more frequent demos (which